Australia to Macron: 'We didn't deface Eiffel Tower'

 Cabinet Minister David Littleproud described Macron’s criticism of Morrison as “unreasonable.”

-Morrison could not reveal that the United States had offered Australia nuclear-propulsion technology when the pair dined together in June for national security reasons, Littleproud said.
+Morrison could not reveal that the United States had offered Australia nuclear-propulsion technology when the two leaders dined together in June for national security reasons, Littleproud said.

-“I was very clear that the conventional submarines were not going to be able to meet our strategic interested,” Morrison said.
+“I was very clear that the conventional submarines were not going to be able to meet our strategic interests,” Morrison said.

-President Joe Biden told Macron last week that the U.S. had been “clumsy” in its handling of the Australian submarine alliance.
-Biden said he thought Marcon had been informed long before the deal was announced.
+U.S. President Joe Biden told Macron last week that the U.S. had been “clumsy” in its handling of the Australian submarine alliance.
+Biden said he thought Macron had been informed long before the deal was announced.

 “If only I could put a bet on last year’s one, geez, I’d make some money,” Joyce said.